-Patient characteristics
+Patient Characteristics

 The PROWESS and CubRea patient characteristics are shown in Table 1.
-The French patients differ from those in the PROWESS trial with respect to organ failure distribution, but are relatively similar in terms of renal, circulatory and respiratory support (15).
+The French patients differ from those in the PROWESS trial with respect to organ failure distribution but are relatively similar in terms of renal, circulatory, and respiratory support (15).
 It is more difficult to compare the different severity scores used in PROWESS and CubRea.
-Both the APACHE II and SAPS II scores, however, allow the calculation of a mortality risk, which was higher for patients in the PROWESS trial (0.57 vs. 0.48).
+Both the APACHE II and SAPS II scores, however, allow the calculation of a mortality risk, which was higher for patients in the PROWESS trial (0.57 versus 0.48).
 Assuming both scores have a similar predictive performance (28), patients in the PROWESS trial can be considered to be more severely ill than those in the CubRea database.
-This assumption requires careful consideration as the predictive power of these scores has been questioned.
+This assumption requires careful consideration, as the predictive power of these scores has been questioned.

-Standard care
+Standard Care

 All patient characteristics (except for LE, which was determined from the assumptions described above) were estimated from the CubRea database after adjusting for non-surgical admissions (Table 2).
 The cost of care increased considerably with the number of organ supports.
-The majority of CubRea database patients required respiratory and circulatory support (56.9% of stays).
-The mean hospital length of survival (in ICU and post-ICU) ranged from 26-31 days, depending on patient category.
+The majority of CubRea database patients required respiratory and circulatory support (56.9 percent of stays).
+The mean hospital length of survival (in ICU and post-ICU) ranged from 26 to 31 days, depending on patient category.
 Hence, the length of stay was close to the 28-day threshold used in the PROWESS trial.
-The estimated cost per patient in this study, \$31,289, is similar to the cost estimated in the Canadian (26) (\$32,950 for all patients and \$35,104 for those with an APACHE II score of ≥25) and American (2) (\$32,066 for all patients) studies.
+The estimated cost per patient in this study, \$31,289, is similar to the cost estimated in the Canadian (26) (\$32,950 for all patients and \$35,104 for those with an APACHE II score of $\geq 25$ ) and American (2) (\$32,066 for all patients) studies.
 However, these costs are higher than those estimated in other foreign studies (3;25;30;36) and close to those reported for French patients (9).

-Cost-effectiveness analysis
+Cost-Effectiveness Analysis

 The incremental cost and effectiveness, estimated according to patient admission category and number of organ supports, are shown in Table 3.
-The resulting incremental costeffectiveness ratios (ICERs) were calculated in dollars per life-year gained (LYG) and per QALY.
-An average of \$11,812 was spent in order to gain one additional life-year using DAA.
+The resulting incremental costeffectiveness ratios (ICERs) were calculated in dollars per life year gained (LYG) and per QALY.
+An average of \$11,812 was spent to gain 1 additional life year using DAA.
 This figure showed little change depending on the admission category; medical patients required \$11,507 per LYG versus \$12,573 per LYG for surgical patients.
 Medical patients actually had a higher mortality risk combined with a younger age in the CubRea database (Table 2).
-The cost per LYG was lowest among patients requiring the most support: the ICER for patients requiring renal, respiratory and circulatory support was \$7,873 per LYG, compared to \$12,942 per LYG for two of the three organ supports and \$17,704 per LYG if the patient received fewer than two of the three organ supports.
-These patients were less cost-effective than the others because of their lower mortality risk (26.6% compared to 45.7% and 74.1% for patients with two and three organ supports, respectively).
-Since the effect of DAA is assessed using a RR of death, the most cost-effective patients are those with a higher mortality risk.
-Other cost-effectiveness factors, such as LE of the survivors, play a secondary role.
+The cost per LYG was lowest among patients requiring the most support: the ICER for patients requiring renal, respiratory, and circulatory support was \$7,873 per LYG, compared with \$12,942 per LYG for two of the three organ supports and \$17,704 per LYG if the patient received fewer than two of the three organ supports.
+These patients were less cost-effective than the others because of their lower mortality risk (26.6 percent compared